opencog/relex/README.md

 Installing on Ubuntu/Debian
 ---------------------------
 This script will install the dependencies and build RelEx.
-It has been tested on Ubuntu 12.04:
+It has been tested on Ubuntu 12.04.

-  wget https://github.com/opencog/relex/blob/master/relex-install-ubuntu.sh && sudo ./relex-install-ubuntu.sh
+  wget https://raw.github.com/opencog/relex/master/relex-install-ubuntu.sh && chmod +x ./relex-install-ubuntu.sh && sudo ./relex-install-ubuntu.sh

 For other systems, follow the instructions below.